Gerry Armstrong (footballer): Coaching

-In November 1991, Armstrong was appointed manager of non-league club Worthing, leading them to promotion in 1993.
+In November 1991, Armstrong was appointed manager of non-league club Worthing, leading them to promotion in 1993 and their first ever appearance in the FA Cup 1st round proper.
+He remains a Lifetime Vice President of the Southern League club.
 In 1994, he became assistant manager of the Northern Ireland national team, under his former national teammate Bryan Hamilton.
-In 1995, he left Worthing, and in March 1996 he was appointed a Surrey FA youth coach.
+In 1995, he left Worthing, and in March 1996 he was appointed a Sussex FA youth coach.

 In 2004, he reprised his role as Northern Ireland assistant manager under Lawrie Sanchez.
 He left the position in August 2006 to concentrate on other commitments, as it was revealed that he and his wife Debby were expecting a child.

 Football media

 Armstrong had combined his coaching positions with employment in football journalism - in television, in radio and in print.
-He works as a co-commentator for Sky Sports' coverage of La Liga and also works as an analyst for the Premier League coverage of ESPN Star Sports.
+He spent 20 years as a co-commentator for Sky Sports' coverage of La Liga Champions League & International football, and also works as an analyst for the Premier League coverage of ESPN Star Sports.

-He used to work on talkSPORT radio presenting their show that looked at European Football on Monday night with Gab Marcotti but Armstrong has since left the station.
-He is an outspoken critic of the amount of diving in the modern game.
+An outspoken critic of the amount of diving in the modern game, Armstrong worked on talkSPORT radio presenting their show that looked at European Football on Monday night with Gab Marcotti and occasionally pops up as a guest.

 Armstrong has appeared on Singaporean media as an analyst on SingTel mio TV's 2014 World Cup coverage which was mirrored on The Straits Times.

-He currently co-commentates for Virgin Media TV in Ireland.
+As of 2023 he co-commentates for Virgin Media TV in Ireland.